 Tonight, we participate in a traditional welcoming and blessing at the village, followed by a great traditional meal.

-Day 7-9: 19 January to 21 January – Luang Namtha to Muang Ngoi
+Day 7: 27 January – Luang Namtha to Oudomxia

 Over the next three days we travel by road and boat along a beautiful and quiet river through remote regions of the North, passing through rugged but scenic country and home to scores of minority groups, all of whom still practice their varied and traditional textile traditions.